cristiancmoises/cleanall/README.md

 - *Get the cleanall.sh*;
 - chmod +x cleanall.sh
 - Execute: ./cleanall.sh

 _______________________________________________________
 If you want run it in reboot:
 - crontab -e
 - @reboot /home/Download/cleanall.sh
  > Have a nice day! :)

-*Clean.sh dont clean your free space!*
-*Paranoid.sh use urandom.
-Pàranoid mode On*